 November 2, 2020

-Presented by New Americans Museum, this year’s Annual Day of the Dead Commemorative Celebration will feature a special multimedia presentation in lieu of a physical altar to respect social distancing measures.
-The anticipated Día de Muertos/Day of the Dead experience will honor the 200,000+ lives lost in the U.S. to the coronavirus pandemic with a student-led video/film, accompanying narrative and Zoom discussion with Professor of Anthropology Dr. Jose Guadalupe Flores from Universidad Autonoma de Baja California, detailing the symbols and significance of a cultural and pilgrimage practice dating back to precolonial times in Mexico.
+Presented by New Americans Museum, this year’s Annual Day of the Dead Commemorative Celebration featured a special multimedia presentation in lieu of a physical altar to respect social distancing measures.
+The anticipated Día de Muertos/Day of the Dead experience honored the 200,000+ lives lost in the U.S. to the coronavirus pandemic with a student-led video/film, accompanying narrative and Zoom discussion with Professor of Anthropology Dr. Jose Guadalupe Flores from Universidad Autonoma de Baja California, detailing the symbols and significance of a cultural and pilgrimage practice dating back to precolonial times in Mexico.

 Together, Liberty: Metamorphosis